blaenk/site/input/notes/java.markdown

 spliterator.forEachRemaining((e) -> System.out.println(e));
 ```

-The spliterator can be split further using the `trySplit` method which yields a new spliterator that iterates over a portion of the sequence and the invoking spliterator iterates over the other portion.
+The spliterator can be split further using the `trySplit` method which yields a new spliterator that iterates over a portion of the sequence and the invoking spliterator iterates over the other portion, or it returns `null` if it's not possible to split further.

 Spliterators can contain characteristics which are retrieved using the `characteristics` method to retrieve them all or the `hasCharacteristics` method to test for an individual characteristic.
 Characteristics are defined as static integer fields on `Spliterator`, such as `SORTED` and `IMMUTABLE`.